"No lawyer talk, no double talk. Ever."

 The Defense Base Act provides no-fault coverage and is an exclusive remedy to injured workers.
 Injured workers and the survivors of workers killed on the job are entitled to benefits for employment-related injuries, illnesses, and deaths regardless of fault and are not permitted to sue their employers or the federal government for any types of damages caused by employment-related incidents.
-However, DBA employees can bring third party lawsuits against persons and/or entitles whom are legally entities which are not their employers.
+However, DBA employees can bring third party lawsuits against persons and/or entities who are legally entities which are not their employers.

 Who am I?

 My firm is located in San Diego, California.
 And that's the best news you could hear all day.
 This is because San Diego has the largest shipyard on the west coast.
 When shipyard workers were injured, and those injuries were covered by the Longshore and Harbor Workers Compensation Act, they would would come to us for representation.
 And as I mentioned earlier the Defense Base Act is an extension of the Longshore Act.
 I have been handling Longshore cases since 1987.

 So when overseas civilian contractors came home, injured and cheated by the DBA insurance companies, they were recommended to our office.
 Now, San Diego has a large military presence, both former and current members.
 When they get injured overseas - whether it be Afghanistan, Iraq, Kuwait, Marshall Islands or even Antarctica, they often get referred to me.